yodertv/Reminders/doc/README.md

 - Editing and deleting archives.
 - All deployment knowledge is in make.js and build_props_files.

+### Work in progress
+- Add user db and lookup database by user.
+- Add welcome and login screens.
+- Documented (Bug#27) -- Server silently sends the client crap when not able to connect to db.
+- Added session monitor interval function.

 ### Work 0.3.1 (12.13.15)
 - Merge finally working for local auth.
 But can't add tasks.
 Found body parser was consuming form data before the URL handler.
 Fixed.
 - Merge multi-user and multi-auth from html-todos and Auth projects.